About Margot Lake

 A hidden underwater feature is the remains of an ancient lane, which cuts right across the lake and emerges as a partially submerged island at one end.
 The old lane is very easy to locate.
 It runs in a straight line from the sunken island to the telegraph pole on the spit behind Swim one.

 Margot Lake is famed for prolific catch reports.
 Carp and grass carp weighing well over 50lb and 100lb catfish are always a draw but the main attraction is the sheer number of them.
-This example of 115 fish caught by a group of 5 anglers in August 2018 gives an idea of the lake’s fish: 11 x 40s (including 4 grass and a koi), 32 x 30s (including 13 grass and a koi), 33 x 20s, 38 under 20lb and one 70lb catfish.
-In 2018 Margot averaged 7 fish per angler across the whole season.
+This example of 148 fish caught by a group of 8 anglers in September 2023 gives an idea of the lake’s fish: 5 x 50s, 39 x 40s, 51 x 30s, 50 fish under 30lb, and 3 catfish at 114lb.

 Margot’s other species include zander and roach.
 There are no bream, but poisson chat and crayfish are present in the lake.
 The Bigots have implemented a vigorous control system to minimise their number.
 As a precaution you should bring bait mesh and a supply of tiger nuts for hook baits, especially in the hotter months.